KOTORCommunityPatches/TSL_Community_Patch/README.md

 # KOTOR II The Sith Lords Community Patch

-**Maintainer: A Future Pilot**
+**Original Mod Development/Inception: A Future Pilot**

-**Assistant Editors: JCarter426, DarthParametric**
+**Current Editor/Maintainer: JCarter426**

 **Contact: afuturepilotis@gmail.com or PM at deadlystream.com**

-Original Release Date: 2018-06-14
+Original Release Date: *June 14, 2018*

-Current Version Release Date: 2019-12-29
+Prior Version Release Date: *December 29, 2019*

+Current Version: *v1.6.0*

+Release Date: *TBA*

 ## 1. Description:
 This mod is a compilation of various bugfix mods put together with the intention of fixing all the known bugs with the last official patch of KOTOR 2.
 A huge thanks to all of the mod authors who created these mods, and gave me permission to include them in this patch.

 ## 2. Install:
 Run INSTALL.exe and navigate to your K2 install folder.
-Generally speaking, this mod should be installed before anything else, except mods that do hard edits/overwrites of 2DA, TLK or MOD (module) files.
+Generally speaking, this mod should be installed before anything else, except TSLRCM and mods that do hard edits/overwrites of 2DA, TLK or MOD (module) files.

 ## 3. Uninstall:
 Given the complexity of this mod, a clean install of KOTOR II is recommended.
 However, you can check through the installation log file if you wish to undo the changes made.